Magnetic Breakdown Reshapes Quantum Oscillations in Kagome Metals: Introduction

 \section{Introduction}

-In condensed matter physics, the kagome lattice, with its unique band structure featuring Dirac points, van Hove singularities \cite{01}, and flat bands \cite{02,03}, provides a rich playground for exploring emergent quantum phases and exotic behaviors \cite{04,05}.

-Quantum oscillation measurements have recently become a powerful probe of these unconventional properties in kagome lattice materials \cite{06,07,08}.
-By measuring the oscillatory components of conductivity or resistivity as a function of the inverse magnetic field ($1/B$), one can directly access the Fermi surface geometry \cite{09,10} and extract key information about the underlying quantum states \cite{11,12,13,14}.
-AV$_3$Sb$_5$ (A = K, Rb, Cs), a type of kagome lattice material, has attracted particular attention.
-In this quasi-two-dimensional kagome lattice structure, multiple electronic instabilities and pronounced quantum oscillations have been observed, which have been used to study its unique physical properties \cite{15,16,17,18,19,20,21,22,23,24,25,26,27,28,29}.
-For instance, Dong \textit{et al.} revealed the link between the anomalous Nernst effect and the topological electronic structure in CsV$_3$Sb$_5$ \cite{30}.
-Zhang \textit{et al.} identified the origin of ultra-high-frequency oscillations in the same compound \cite{31}.
-Moreover, Shekhar \textit{et al.} combined experiments and theoretical calculations to demonstrate the connection between topologically nontrivial band structure and charge density wave order in ScV$_6$Sn$_6$ \cite{32}.
+In condensed matter physics, the kagome lattice, with its unique band structure featuring Dirac points, van Hove singularities \cite{1}, and flat bands \cite{2,3}, provides a rich playground for exploring emergent quantum phases and exotic behaviors \cite{4,5}.
+Recently, quantum oscillations have proven to be a powerful experimental probe for these unconventional properties \cite{6,7}.
+By measuring the oscillatory components of conductivity or resistivity as a function of the inverse magnetic field ($1/B$), one can directly access the Fermi surface geometry \cite{8,9} and extract key information about the underlying quantum states, including their nontrivial topological properties \cite{10,11,12,13}.
+In the widely studied AV$_3$Sb$_5$ (A = K, Rb, Cs) kagome family \cite{14,15,16,17,18,19,20,21,22}, quantum oscillation measurements have played a key role in revealing the interplay between multiple electronic instabilities and topologically nontrivial band structures \cite{23,24,25,26,27,28,29}.
+For example, Chen \textit{et al.} revealed the link between the anomalous Nernst effect and the topological electronic structure in CsV$_3$Sb$_5$ \cite{25}, and Fu \textit{et al.} used quantum oscillation measurements to demonstrate a nontrivial topological electronic structure in its charge-density-wave state \cite{28}.